slarrauri/slarrauri/README.md

 Sebastian Here!

-🔭 I’m currently contributing in Defiant Wallet.
+🔭 Currently I´m Product Owner on flutternewstoolkit.expert
-🌱 I’m actively collaborating in _Coderio Software Development Company.
+🌱 I´m learning Inteligencia Artificial
-🤔 I’m looking for make grow 42 Awesome Software.
+🧐 Active collaborator on Apeiron.bio
-⚡ Fun fact: I'm Fan of the Birra, Zambayonny and The Hitchhikers Guide To The Galaxy.
+🤖 Collaborates with whatai.ar creating IA Prompts
-❤️ Love Tech Industry!
+⚡ Fun fact: Fan of the Birra!
-💬 Ask me about Tech, the meaning of life, the universe, and everything.
+👨‍💻 Ask me about Tech, the meaning of life, the universe, and everything else.
-📫 How to reach me: @Slarrauri seba@slarrauri.ar
+❤️ Love Tech Industry

 <!--
 **slarrauri/slarrauri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.